FDio/vpp/docs/overview/whatisvpp/extensible.rst

 Extensible and Modular Design
 =============================

+This section describes how VPP:

-* Pluggable, easy to understand & extend
+* Is pluggable, easy to understand and extend
-* Mature graph node architecture
+* Has mature graph node architecture
-* Full control to reorganize the pipeline
+* Has full control to reorganize the pipeline
-* Fast, plugins are equal citizens
+* Is fast, plugins are equal citizens

 **Modular, Flexible, and Extensible**